MitanshuDS23/Drowsiness-Detection/README.md

 1) Click on the Code option.
 2) Then Select 'Download Zip'.
 3) Extract the folder.
-4) Run it in Visual Studio Code.
+4) Please run the main.py file in Visual Studio Code.
+(It works)

 ---